 USAA credit cards are designed specifically for active and retired military servicemembers and their families.
-You’re also eligible to apply for a USAA unsecured credit card if you’re an adult child, widow, or widower of a USAA member.
+You’re also eligible to apply for a USAA unsecured credit card if you’re a former spouse (who hasn’t remarried), widow, or widower of a USAA member.

 Here are the USAA unsecured credit cards: